rust-lang/book/src/ch04-01-ownership.md

 let s = String::from("hello");
 ```

-We haven’t seen the double colon (`::`) syntax yet.
-It is an operator that
+The double colon (`::`) is an operator that allows us to namespace this
-allows us to namespace this particular `from()` function under the `String`
+particular `from()` function under the `String` type itself, rather than using
-type itself, rather than using some sort of name like `string_from()`.
-We’ll
+some sort of name like `string_from()`.
+We’ll discuss this syntax more in the
-discuss this syntax more in the “Method Syntax” and “Modules” chapters.
+“Method Syntax” and “Modules” chapters.

 This kind of string can be mutated: